execas/execas.github.io/_posts/2019-03-28-isolated-python-environments-with-virtualenv.md

 tags: [python, programming]
 ---

-Isolated Python environments are very useful for making sure that a project's dependencies and version requirements are fullfilled without affecting other projects or the host itself.
+Isolated Python environments are very useful for making sure that a project's dependencies and version requirements are fulfilled without affecting other projects or the host itself.
 It also makes it possible to install needed Python packages on a host without full admin access.

 ## Installation